Getting Started at BC

 Students are invited to participate in the Commencement Ceremony if they complete or apply for a degree that is 20 credits or more and

-The ceremony takes place before grades are final for Spring, and before the start of Summer quarter.
+The ceremony takes place before Spring course grades are posted, and before the start of Summer quarter.
 This means Spring and Summer applicants attend the ceremony before their graduation is official: Commencement Ceremony and Graduation FAQs.